 This can be daunting even for seasoned industry veterans—questions about the right tactics, teams, and methodologies to use are likely to crop up around every corner.
 But a little knowledge in this department can be a powerful tool.
 If you’re trying to decide which Agile methodologies to implement, which tools to use in pursuit of that goal, how to scope your latest project, etc., it’s helpful to have a look at the numbers.

-1. Half of CIOs in 2017 said Agile was a fad
+1. Half of CIOs said Agile was a fad.

 We didn’t mention Agile above by accident.
 On the contrary, it’s bound to come up in any discussion of software development.
 Why?
 Because it’s one of the key drivers of digital transformation in modern operations.
 Businesses of all shapes and sizes see high profile companies like Google and Microsoft rolling out sophisticated Agile teams and think that they have to do the same.
 The result is a pan-industry arms race to see who can break things the fastest.